Q: What makes Nightingale College stand apart from other colleges?

 Q: Where are your clinical sites located?

 Your Admissions Advisor can let you know where your current clinical rotations are located.
+Click here to see the different DDC areas.

 Q: How do I get started on the application process?

 You can visit our website and apply online or make an appointment to speak with an Admissions Advisor to receive the application packet and to ask any other questions you may have.
+Call 801-689-2160 to speak with admissions.

 Q: Can I work during the program?